-710.04 Land Disturbance Permit: A land disturbance permit, as defined in the Administrative Procedures Manual, is required when no other permits are required for land disturbances greater than two thousand five hundred (2,500) square feet but less than five thousand (5,000) square feet, or within easements when changes in grade are proposed.
-The permit shall require compliance with the appropriate erosion control criteria in accordance with Section 750.00 of this manual.
+710.04 Land Disturbance Permit: A land disturbance permit, as defined in the Administrative Procedures Manual, is required when no other permits are required for land disturbances equal to or greater than two thousand five hundred (2,500) square feet but less than five thousand (5,000) square feet, or within easements when changes in grade are proposed.
+The permit shall require compliance with the county's Virginia Erosion and Stormwater Management Program Ordinance and other applicable regulations appropriate erosion control criteria in accordance with Section 750.00 of this manual.